 See what’s happening here?

 I’m throwing lots of questions at you.

-Because only by questioning yourself and your ideas like this will you be able to evaluate your ideas correctly.
+Because only by questioning yourself and your ideas like this will you evaluate your ideas correctly.

 You need to prepare before you put your first step forward.